 If the loop is open-circuit (a cable fault or short circuit isolator operated), the panel will drive power from both the LOOP OUT and LOOP IN terminals.
 This ensures that despite a single break or short circuit in the wiring, all of the devices will still remain connected to the control panel.
-In the case of more than one short circuit, the short circuit isolators either side of the short will isolate the faulty section of the wiring and the panel will report devices between the isolators as missing.
+In the case of a short circuit, the short circuit isolators will isolate the faulty section of the wiring and the panel will report devices between the isolators as missing..